microsoft/DeBERTa/README.md

 --------
 #### Notes.
  - <sup>1</sup> Following RoBERTa, for RTE, MRPC, STS-B, we fine-tune the tasks based on [DeBERTa-Large-MNLI](https://huggingface.co/microsoft/deberta-large-mnli), [DeBERTa-XLarge-MNLI](https://huggingface.co/microsoft/deberta-xlarge-mnli), [DeBERTa-V2-XLarge-MNLI](https://huggingface.co/microsoft/deberta-v2-xlarge-mnli), [DeBERTa-V2-XXLarge-MNLI](https://huggingface.co/microsoft/deberta-v2-xxlarge-mnli).
-The results of SST-2/QQP/QNLI/SQuADv2 will also be slightly improved when start from MNLI fine-tuned models, however, we only report the numbers fine-tuned from pretrained base models for those 4 tasks.
+The results of SST-2/QQP/QNLI/SQuADv2 will also be slightly improved when starting from MNLI fine-tuned models, however, we only report the numbers fine-tuned from pretrained base models for those 4 tasks.

 ### Pre-training with MLM and RTD objectives